GuanyunFeng/DPAM-against-menbership-inferrence/README.md

 ![image](figs/dataset.png)
 ## Run
 ### Train shadow model
-We first need to train a shadow model that simulates the behavior and output of the target model.
+We first need to train a shadow model that simulates the behavior and output of the target model.The same shadow model data can be reused for different protections, so you only need to train once.
+It is usually recommended to train more than 10 shadow models, and this parameter can be adjusted using shadow_num (default is 10).
 ```
 python train_shadow.py --dataset CIFAR100 --epochs 100
 ```